SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/Cosmics.md

 title: Cosmics
 ---

-{#Cosmic-ray-generation-under-development-but-good-enough-for-preliminary-studies}

 Cosmic-ray generation (under-development, but good enough for preliminary studies)(#Cosmic-ray-generation-under-development-but-good-enough-for-preliminary-studies)
 =====================================================================================================================================================================================

-{#How-to-generate-cosmic-events}

-How to generate cosmic events(#How-to-generate-cosmic-events) {#how-to-generate-cosmic-events .count}
+How to generate cosmic events(#How-to-generate-cosmic-events)
 ------------------------------------------------------------------------------

 100 events in the examples: